ServingCoder/PegasusAI/README.md

 [PegAI Figma Prototype](https://www.figma.com/proto/w2YM6LYw0J8UkcTRltcBAJ/PegAI?node-id=2-3&p=f&t=xy7OtiCCXVn3Vi7t-1&scaling=scale-down&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=2%3A3)

 ## **Source Code**
 The app is built using Swift on Xcode.
-The source code can be found in this repository.
+The source code can be found in this repository under 'PegasusAI-IOSApp'

 ## **Next Steps**